-Average Power: An expression of the average power emission over time expressed in Watts; total amount of laser energy delivered divided by the duration of the laser exposure.
+Average Power: An expression of the average power emission over time expressed in Watts; the total amount of laser energy delivered divided by the duration of the laser exposure.
 For a pulsed laser, the product of the energy per pulse (Joule) and the pulse frequency (Hertz).

 Beam: Radiant electromagnetic rays that may be divergent, convergent, or collimated (parallel).

-Chromophore: A substance or molecule exhibiting selective light absorbing qualities, often to specific wavelengths.
+Chromophore: A substance or molecule exhibiting selective light-absorbing qualities, often to specific wavelengths.

 Class IV Laser: A surgical laser that requires safety personnel to monitor the nominal hazard zone, eye protection, and training.
-This class of laser poses significant risk of damage to eyes, any non-target tissue, and can produce plume hazards.
+This class of laser poses a significant risk of damage to eyes, any non-target tissue, and can produce plume hazards.